HarmoniousJoker/BalatroXCosmere/README.md

 ## Enhancements

 ### Pewter
-- **Ability:** Always scores and Quadruples chips, starting with base chips, destroyed after 4 uses
+- **Ability:** Always scores and Doubles chips, starting with base chips, destroyed after 4 uses

 ### Atium
 - **Ability:** Gives 1/8th of the sum of all base chips of remaining cards in deck